komcrad/repl-reload/README.md

-# repl-cud
+# repl-reload

-Reloads changed namespaces automatically.
+A clojure library for reloading changed namespaces on save.

 ## Usage

-I like to us `.lein/profiles.clj` for this
+I like to use `.lein/profiles.clj` for this

 ```
 {:user {:dependencies [[komcrad/repl-reload "0.1.0"]]